-that forests- related issues are Governance mechanisms into which forests- related issues are integrated Please explain Row 1 - some meetings and performance Overseeing acquisitions The Nominating and Corporate Governance Committee regularly meets with management to review internal and external factors and relationships affecting the company's reputation, including social and environmental issues.
+that forests- related issues are Governance mechanisms into which forests- related issues are integrated Please explain Row 1 meetings implementation and performance Overseeing acquisitions The Nominating and Corporate Governance Committee regularly meets with management to review internal and external factors and relationships affecting the company's reputation, including social and environmental issues.
 All members of the Committee are independent Board members.
 The Chair of the Committee reports to the full Board on its activities.
-The Board addresses the following items in its capacity as a governing body, all of which influence Conagra Brands' CSR directly or indirectly: reviewing and guiding strategy, reviewing and guiding plans of action; reviewing and guiding its management policies; reviewing and guiding annual budgets; reviewing and guiding business plans; setting performance objectives; monitoring implementation and performance objectives; converseing major capital expenditures/acquisitions/divestitures; monitoring and overseeing corporate sustainability strategy (including climate change, water and deforestation topics) and related progress against public goals; reviewing innovation strategy.
+The Board addresses the following items in its capacity as a governing body, all of which influence Conagra Brands CSR directly or indirectly: reviewing and guiding strategy, reviewing and guiding plans of action; reviewing and guiding risk management policies; reviewing and guiding anal budgets; reviewing and guiding business plans; setting performance objectives; conserviewing and guiding of performance objectives; conserviewing and guiding annual budgets; reviewing induces; monitoring implementation and performance objectives; conserviewing performance objectives; conserviewing and guiding annual budgets; reviewing and guiding goverseeing gorporate sustainability strategy (including climate change, water and deforestation topics) and related progress against public goals; reviewing innovation strategy.
 During Board meetings, board members are able to provide feedback and comments on these governance mechanisms and their relationship to managing CSR/sustainability, and climate change, water and deforestation risks as a subset of that where relevant.